 Not only can a lack of sleep leave you with a low libido and poor energy levels, but Danish researchers have discovered sleep deprived men are more likely to have fertility problems than those who are getting adequate sleep.

 The research states: “Sleep disturbances showed an inverse U-shaped association with sperm concentration, total sperm count, percent motile and percent morphologically normal spermatozoa, and testis size.”

 The researchers identified 7-8 hours of sleep to be associated with the lowest risk.

-“We all know that the number one cause of fertility issues is stress.
-No, you cannot go straight back to work after an embryo transfer (if doing IVF) and expect it to work.
+“We all know the number one cause of fertility issues is stress.
 Learn to take time out, let go of control issues and relax more.
 If you can’t make time now, how are you going to make time for a baby that will need your time?” says Dr Orr.

-According to research, high levels of stress can significantly reduce the probability of conception during a woman’s fertile window.
-Researchers took saliva samples from women and found that those with the highest levels of alpha-amylase (a known biomarker of stress) had a 29% lower chance of falling pregnant each month, compared to women with the lowest levels.
+According to research, high levels of stress can significantly reduce your chances of pregnancy.
+Researchers took saliva samples from women and found those with the highest levels of alpha-amylase (a biomarker of stress) had a 29% lower chance of falling pregnant each month, compared to women with the lowest levels.

-The research was led by Dr. Courtney Denning-Johnson Lynch, director of reproductive epidemiology at Ohio State University Wexner Medical Center in Columbus.
-She said: “For the first time, we’ve shown that this effect is potentially clinically meaningful, as it’s associated with a greater than two-fold increased risk of infertility among these women.”
+Researcher, Dr. Courtney Denning-Johnson Lynch, said: “For the first time, we’ve shown that this effect is potentially clinically meaningful, as it’s associated with a greater than two-fold increased risk of infertility among these women.”